 I’m really obsessed with this recipe for Pan Fried Haddock prepared in Mediterranean Style.
 The sauce is super tasty!
 It combines all my favorite flavors, with olives and capers on the top of the list.
 And fish and wine pair so well together.
 But the real star is – the CRISPY fish.
 I know some will question, how can you achieve a crispy fish if it’s in a sauce?

 The secret is to fry the fish separately, and just serve it on a bed of the sauce.
-So, you make the sauce in a different pan and then either top the fish with it on it once it’s ready, or serve it on a plate with the sauce on the bottom and the fish on top.
+So, you make the sauce in a different pan and then either top the fish with it on it once it’s ready or serve it on a plate with the sauce on the bottom and the fish on top.

 But that’s not all… In order to make this fish super crispy and achieve a wonderfully golden brown color, I employed the magical power of…(wait for it)….WONDRA flour!

 I discovered the secret power of Wondra while making this Jacques Pepin Chicken with Garlic & Parsley and I am really obsessed with it.
 This stuff is amazing!
 It’s so fine and light.
-It creates very gentle coating, but makes the food so crispy!
+It creates a very gentle coating, but makes the food so crispy!
 If you haven’t tried it yet then I highly recommend giving it a go.
 I found mine on Amazon(affiliate link), but most supermarkets have it too.

-You can also fry the fish without the egg wash – just with either Wondra or your all purpose flour.
+You can also fry the fish without the egg wash – just with either Wondra or your all-purpose flour.
 It’ll still be delicious.
 That said, I did like this extra coating from the egg.

-What is needed to Make Pan Fried Haddock Mediterranean Style
+What is Needed to Make Pan Fried Haddock Mediterranean Style

 - Fresh haddock – OR you can substitute Cod instead;

-- Wondra flour; – OR all purpose flour;
+- Wondra flour; – OR all-purpose flour;

 - Egg; &